sugarme/libqt6zig/README.md

 - You can also override virtual methods like `PaintEvent` in the same way.
 Where supported, there are additional `On` and `QBase` variants:
   - `OnPaintEvent`: Set an override callback function to be called when `PaintEvent` is invoked.
 For certain methods, even with the override set, the base class implementation can still be called by Qt internally and these calls can not be prevented.
-  - `QBaseOnPaintEvent`: Invoke the base class implementation of `PaintEvent`.
+  - `QBasePaintEvent`: Invoke the base class implementation of `PaintEvent`.
 This is useful for when the custom implementation requires the base class implementation.
 (When there is no override set, the `QBase` implementation is equivalent to `PaintEvent`.)

 Qt class inherited types are projected via opaque pointers and `@ptrCast` in Zig.
 For example, to pass a `var myLabel: ?*QLabel` to a function taking only the `?*QWidget` base class, it should be sufficient to pass `myLabel` and the library will automatically cast it to the correct type and Qt vtable reference.